gustavolucius/ChallengesAutomaticPeerReview/README.md

-# Between Acceptance and Rejection: <br /> Challenges for an Automatic Peer Review Process
+### Between Acceptance and Rejection: Challenges for an Automatic Peer Review Process
+Files dataset_jcdl22_p1.csv and dataset_jcdl22_p2.csv have the dataset used in the experiments for the paper.<br />
+Altogether there are 14,459 reviews of 4,035 papers.

+### Enhancing the Examination of Obstacles in an Automated Peer Review System
-Soon the dataset used for the experiments presented in the paper will be available here.<br /><br />
+File dataset_jcdl22_p2.csv has the dataset used as a complement in the experiments for the paper.<br />
-<em>Paper accepted for publication and presentation at the Joint Conference on Digital Libraries (JCDL 2022).</em>
+Altogether there are 3,711 reviews of 1,297 papers.